Mooky the Clown: Early career (1978 – 1992)

-In 1985, Endresz won a bronze medal for his juggling act at the Cirque Mondial de Demain Festival in Paris, France.
+In 1985, Endresz won a medal for his juggling act at the Cirque Mondial de Demain Festival in Paris, France.
 Then in 1987, at the age of 12, he performed at the 12th International Circus Festival of Monte-Carlo with his sister Kate – juggling with nunchucks, five and seven rings, four and five clubs, three then five balls and finishing his act with five fire torches.
-During this time, he also appeared on the Paul Daniels television show three times and performed at the Royal Command Performance.
+During this time, he also appeared on and performed on television.
+He performed on The Paul Daniels Magic Show twice - in the 1983 Christmas special and on a Series 12 episode in 1991.
+He also performed his act at the Royal Command Performance.